urbanyeti/stardew-better-ranching/README.md

 Compatible with Stardew Valley 1.4.3+ on Linux, Mac, and Windows.
 Requires SMAPI 3.0 or later.

-**New Update (1.7.6):** [floatingatoll](https://github.com/floatingatoll) awesomely fixed a bug that was causing bubbles to be weirdly floating alone during custscenes!
+**New Update (1.8.0):** Updated to work with Stardew Valley v1.5 and fixed zoom / UI scaling issues!
+Shout out to [corrinr](https://github.com/corrinr) for releasing an unofficial patch while I worked on this!

 ![Preview image](/better_ranching_preview.gif)